Understanding GIST Planning and Its Applications

 Disadvantages of GIST Planning

-• Short termed planning method: When GIST planning is fully implemented, companies don’t commit to anything more detailed than short-term goals.
+• Short-term planning method: When GIST planning is fully implemented, companies don’t commit to anything more detailed than short-term goals.
 While this enables a company to be incredibly fluid and dynamic, it hinders the company’s capacity to work on bigger projects that require numerous phases and take a lot longer.
 They could be consumer promises, technological advancements, or linkages of enterprise systems.

 • Impedes capacity or futuristic planning: It is challenging to put plans in place to support activities when an organization is uncertain about the future.
 A GIST planning environment sacrifices having a strong grasp of what is on the horizon.